chocolatey/choco/README.md

  * Run `./build.sh`.

 Running the build on Mono produces an artifact similar to Windows but may have more rough edges.
 You may get a failure or two in the build script that can be safely ignored.

+## Credits

+Chocolatey is brought to you by quite a few people and frameworks.
+See [CREDITS](https://github.com/chocolatey/choco/blob/master/docs/legal/CREDITS.md) (just LEGAL/Credits.md in the zip folder)